adamstimb/nimbusinator/readme.md

 ## About

 Nimbusinator is a graphical user-interface package for Python that mimicks the graphics and text drivers of the RM Nimbus PC186.
 It is _not_ an emulation of the Nimbus itself.
-But this means you get the best of both worlds:  Cutting-edge Python computing power, beautifully presented in up to 16 colours!
+This means you get the best of both worlds:  Cutting-edge Python computing power, beautifully presented in up to 16 colours!

 ## Usage